zixinzh/homepage/index.md

 <li> &#128640; &#128640; &#128640; <strong>Open to job market!
 Please kindly contact me if there is any opening position! </strong> &#128640; &#128640; &#128640; </li>

 <li> 09/09/2023: Paper <a href="https://arxiv.org/abs/2110.08627">"Achieving the Pareto Frontier of Regret Minimization and Best Arm Identification in Stochastic Bandits"</a> accepted by <b>Transactions on Machine Learning Research (TMLR)</b>.
-Joint work with Wang Chi Cheung and Vincent Y.&thinsp;F. Tan.
+In this paper, we study the Pareto frontier of two archetypal objectives in multi-armed bandits, namely, regret minimization (RM) and best arm identification (BAI) with a fixed horizon.
+This is joint work with Wang Chi Cheung and Vincent Y.&thinsp;F. Tan.
+     <br> We are delighted that this is a TMLR paper chosen to be one with "featured certification".
      </li>

 <li> 12/06/2023: Won the <a href="https://www.math.nus.edu.sg/about/university-awards-accolades-for-graduate/">Louis Chen Hsiao Yun Best Dissertation Prize</a> from NUS. 🏆